jonathanstrong/histlog/README.md

 [Full documentation](https://docs.rs/hdrhistogram/6.1.1/hdrhistogram/serialization/interval_log/index.html) of log serialization available from the `hdrhistogram` crate.

-# limitations
+## limitations

-- The series name and tags are currently limited to `&'static str` because the overhead of using `String` would be prohibitive.
+- The series name and tags are currently limited to `&'static str` because the overhead of using `String` is prohibitive.
 This may change in future versions if a performant means of allowing dynamic tags presents itself that's not inordinately complicated to use.
 - `HistLog::check_send` and `HistLog::check_try_send` create a new `hdrhistogram::Histogram`
 and send the current/prev one to the writer thread each interval.
 Internally, an